ibexa/documentation-developer/docs/guide/design_engine.md

 By convention, a theme directory is located under `templates/themes/<theme_name>`.

-To indicate a template from a theme, use the `@ezdesign` special Twig namespace.
+To indicate a template from a theme, use the `@ezdesign` Twig namespace.

 You can do it within templates, in content view configuration or in controllers: